 Some of the storm damage to the Island Bay seawall

-Based on the report, the Mayor and Councillors on the Environment Committee asked Council officers to continue looking at the feasibility of the options, create more detailed designs, and undertake to consult with the community to understand their views.
+Based on the report, the Mayor and Councillors on the Environment Committee asked Council officers to look at the feasibility of the options, create more detailed designs, and undertake to consult with the community to understand their views.